Skip to main content

 3. Join a student club

-There’s bound to be at least one club or association that speaks to you.
-Joining it will give you a chance to meet others with similar interests in an informal setting.
-Plus, think of how easy it will be to start a conversation when you already know you have common ground!
+• There’s bound to be at least one club or group that speaks to you.
+You have the option to choose from cultural, academic, and many hobby/interest groups.
+Joining a group will give you a chance to meet others with similar interests in an informal setting.

 Finally, for those looking for a line or two to help break the ice, why not try one of these?